twbs/blog/src/_posts/2020-12-07-bootstrap-5-beta-1.md

 - Migrate to more modern APIs across our plugins.
 [See #32095.](https://github.com/twbs/bootstrap/pull/32095)
 - Tooltips and popovers can now have custom classes.
 [See #32217.](https://github.com/twbs/bootstrap/pull/32217)
 - Don't hide modal when `config.keyboard` is false.
 [See #32179.](https://github.com/twbs/bootstrap/pull/32179)

+More JavaScript updates are coming soon, from performance and file-size improvements to new features.

 ## States in the utilities API